Must try Icelandic food

 Icelanders ate puffins when times were tough and there was little choice of food.
 Now, however, it still appears on menus and is considered a delicacy.
 It is served smoked and has quite a strong flavor, which is why some establishments will serve in relatively small quantities, and accompanied by a fruit sauce.

 Much like Puffin, this dish can present a moral challenge to visitors.
 However, for years it too was a much-needed food source for Icelanders.
 Minke whale meat is the type that you’ll find on menus here either in a steak form or kebabs.
 The best way to eat it is when it is cured and then seared.
-Icelanders who eat this, or sell it, will also be quick to point out that it is Minke whale which is not endangered.
+Icelanders who eat this, or sell it, will also be quick to point out that it is a Minke whale that is not endangered.

 Whale meat – a moral challenge now but previously a much-needed food source